The 5 Best Dog Car Harnesses Australia: Tested & Evaluated 2023

 However, when it comes to car harnesses, security is more important than comfort.
 For this reason, it’s also important to look for harnesses with strong construction and quality stitching.

-When it comes to car harnesses, sizing is especially important.
-If a harness fits well, the dog is much less likely to get out of it - and this is especially important in the car.
-A dog roaming around freely can be a danger to themselves and the driver too.
+When it comes to car harnesses, sizing is always important.
+When a harness fits well, my dog is much less likely to get out of it - and this is especially important in the car.
+A dog roaming around freely can be a danger to themselves and the driver.

 To get the right fit, make sure to measure the chest and neck girth of your dog.
 For the chest circumference, measure the widest part of the chest.
 The same goes for the neck - measure it at the widest part, close to the base.

 Most harnesses you can get today are adjustable too, so you can make little tweaks to get the perfect fit.
-An ideally fitted harness should fit snugly, but not too tight - you should always be able to insert two fingers between the harness and your dog’s skin.
+An ideally fitted harness should fit snugly, but not too tight.
+Our experts point out that you should always be able to insert two fingers between the harness and your dog’s skin.

 Is it Crash Tested?